On the Statistical Viewpoint Concerning the 2nd Law of Thermodynamics a Reminder on the Ehrenfests' Urn Model: The basic statements

-First, we wish to make the statement in the abstract more precise.
-To this end, we think of an idealized system, whose state may only change at sharp, discrete times.
-This allows us to speak unambiguously about next and previous points in time.
+In this section we start by making some of the previous statements more precise.
+We think of an idealised system, whose state may only change at sharp, discrete times.
+This allows us to speak unambiguously about ``next'' and ``previous'' points in time.
 Now we make the following

-\textbf{Assumption.} A time $t_i$ the system is in a state $z(t_i)$ of \emph{non-maximal} entropy.
-The statistical 2nd law now makes the following statement about conditioned probabilities (the condition will not be repeated):
+\textbf{Assumption.} At time $t_i$ the system is in a state $z(t_i)$ of \emph{non-maximal} entropy.
+The statistical 2nd law now makes the following statement about conditioned probabilities (the condition, which is just this assumption, will not be repeated):

 \begin{statement} The probability, that the state $z(t_i)$ will develop \emph{in the future} to a state $z(t_{i+1})$ of larger entropy, is larger than the probability for a development into a state of smaller entropy. \end{statement}